Remembering Your Childhood Piano Lessons

 Remembering your childhood piano lessons may give you some idea of what your children are going through.
 A frequent subject of conversation with parents is their own childhood experiences with piano lessons.
 It's very interesting how similar their feelings are.

-It is a common thing it is to have had an awful experience with piano lessons.
+It is a common thing to have had an awful experience with piano lessons.
 Almost all parents reply in the same way.
 "I hated it.
 I was forced to take lessons and practice."
 Some tell tales of knuckle rapping and mean teachers.
 Others had great teachers and admit they were kids and didn't pay attention.

 Terrible Negative Memories